django-extensions/django-extensions/docs/sqlcreate.rst

 Known Issues
 ------------

+ * CREATE DATABASE is not SQL standard so might not work everywhere.
+ * When using fallback user is not created and password is not set.
- * Falls back to what SQL standard if not MySQL or PostgreSQL but does not create user or set password in that case.
-It does try to do a GRANT to the database user.
+   But it does try to do a GRANT to the database user.
- * Missing option to create all database in a multi-db setup automatically
- * Missing options for encodings, tablespaces, etc.
+ * Missing options for tablespaces, etc.